qianngchn/nextspider/README.md

         return nexturl, files, stop;
     end

-## Command Line
+Optionally `nextspider -u` will show my own lua scripts from <https://raw.githubusercontent.com/qianngchn/nextspider/master/scripts/list.lua>, you can choose to download as you like.

-You can get help information using command `nextspider -h`:
+## Command Line You can get help information using command `nextspider -h`:

     Usage: nextspider [-s luascript] [-k cookies] [-p proxy] [-u] [-c] [-q] [-l] [-h] <url> <url> ...
       -s: which lua script to execute